Some may wonder why I share and discuss “Disney things” so often.

 In 2011 I returned to the National BSA Staff as the staff leader for volunteer training.
 Soon after my arrival we began building on an idea Doug Krofina (lead for professional training), Dan Zaccara (volunteer training committee chair), Gary Butler (Deputy Chief Scout Executive), and I had for a unified learning strategy for volunteers and employees of the BSA.
 Among other things, I was assigned the task of building a list of external resources with large organizational training experience.
 With some research and input from these men we came up with a list which included Starbucks, AT&T, Procter and Gamble, the Armed Services, the YMCA, the Walt Disney Company, and several others.

-While we reviewed them all, and eventually included concepts from some of them, the Disney University and Disney Institute seemed to be the most favored.
+While we reviewed them all, the Disney University and Disney Institute seemed to be the most favored.
 We thought they would be a good model to follow in part because their “peer training” model matches the BSA model.
 But we also liked the Disney Institute because they are willing to share how they are so successful with other organizations and would teach us how they do it.
 We thought their leadership and customer service ideas fit the BSA well too.

 We also knew Disney is one of the most recognized brands in the world, if not the most recognized.
 Almost everyone would have an impression – most often positive – of “something Disney.”
 This would help speed up understanding and learning.
 We would not have to give as much “why” background as we would with other organizations.
 We believed this would enhance learning because students would already have a mental image of what we were sharing.